axiom-crypto/keystore-periphery/README.md

 ## Overview

-This repo houses a set of smart contracts to facilitate interactions with the Axiom Keystore from L2.
-While Axiom maintains the deployed instances of the contracts in this repo, the Keystore is a permissionless protocol and can be integrated with even without these contracts.
+This repo houses a set of smart contracts to facilitate interactions with the Axiom Keystore from EVM rollups.
+While Axiom maintains the deployed instances of the contracts in this repository, the Keystore is permissionless and can be used even without these contracts.

 ## Building the Contracts